A groundbreaking alternative to conventional utility poles.

 Ductile iron poles give you one less thing to worry about.
 Because of its strength and composition, ductile iron is highly resistant to wind, storms, and heat from wildfires, as well as completely resistant to rot, insects, freezing weather, and woodpeckers.
 Maintenance and upkeep is minimal to none.

 Ductile iron poles are made from 96% recycled material and are 100% recyclable.
 Unlike wood poles, which are frequently treated with pentachlorophenol and can leach into the ground water and affect public safety, McWane’s ceramic-epoxy embedment coating and ductile iron material are certified by the National Sanitation Foundation (NSF) to be safe for use in contact with potable water sources.
-Ductile iron poles also weigh about 45 percent less than wood poles and are much lighter than concrete, requiring less energy and fuel to transport and reducing carbon emissions.
+Ductile iron poles also weigh less than wood poles and are much lighter than concrete, requiring less energy and fuel to transport and reducing carbon emissions.
 Further, our Environmental, Health, and Safety (EHS) management system allows us to manufacture our products in an environmentally-compliant and eco-friendly way and provide communities with a foundation for life with clean, safe, and dependable drinking water.

 Life Cycle Costs